gear-foundation/whitepaper-gear.exe/docs/glossary.md

 “optimistically”) unless proven otherwise.
 To ensure security, they include a challenge period during which anyone can submit fraud proofs to contest invalid transactions.
 This mechanism provides scalability but introduces delays in transaction finality due to the need for a dispute resolution window.

+### Operator

+An entity responsible for running Executor nodes within the Gear.exe network.
+Operators are elected through the Symbiotic Protocol based on delegated stake and are accountable for reliable execution.
+They represent the economic and operational counterpart to Executors.

 ### Pre-confirmation Mechanism